On the structure of oriented graphs and digraphs with forbidden tournaments or cycles

 \subsection{Sketch of proofs}

-A key tool in our proofs is a recent and very powerful result of Saxton and Thomason~\cite{SaTh}, which introduces the notion of hypergraph containers to give an upper bound on the number of independent sets in hypergraphs.
+A key tool in our proofs is a recent and very powerful result of Saxton and Thomason~\cite{SaTh} as well as Balogh, Morris and Samotij~\cite{BMS}, which gives an upper bound on the number of independent sets in certain hypergraphs.
 Briefly, the result states that under suitable conditions on a uniform hypergraph $G$, there is a small collection $\mathcal{C}$ of small subsets (known as containers) of $V(G)$ such that every independent set of vertices in $G$ is a subset of some element of $\mathcal{C}$.
+We will use the formulation of Saxton and Thomason~\cite{SaTh}.
 The precise statement of this result (Theorem~\ref{Original Containers}) is deferred until Section~\ref{Section: Digraph containers}.
-It should be noted that the method of hypergraph containers is much more general than this, and Theorem~\ref{Original Containers} is just one of many useful applications of it; in particular Saxton and Thomason explore other applications in~\cite{SaTh}.
-They also gave a short proof of a somewhat weaker version of the result (which would still have been strong enough for our purposes) in~\cite{SCFSH}.
-Related results to that of Saxton and Thomason have been proved independently by Balogh, Morris and Samotij~\cite{BMS}.
-(These would also have been sufficient for our purposes.)
 Roughly speaking, the use of hypergraph containers allows us to reduce an asymptotic counting problem to an extremal problem.
+It should be noted that the method of hypergraph containers is much more general than Theorem~\ref{Original Containers}.
+Saxton and Thomason~\cite{SCFSH} also gave a short proof of a somewhat weaker version of Theorem~\ref{Original Containers}, which would still have been sufficient for our purposes.

 Our approach to proving our main results is as follows.
 Firstly, in Section~\ref{Section: Digraph containers} we use the main result of~\cite{SaTh} to derive a container result which is applicable to digraphs.
 Then in Section~\ref{Section: Rough structure of $T_k$-free oriented graphs and digraphs} we apply this digraph containers result in a relatively standard way to show that almost all $T_{k+1}$-free oriented graphs, and almost all $T_{k+1}$-free digraphs, are close to $k$-partite (see Lemma~\ref{step 0}).
 In Section~\ref{Section: Exact structure of $T_k$-free oriented graphs and digraphs} we combine Lemma~\ref{step 0} with an inductive argument to prove the results on the exact structure of typical $T_{k+1}$-free oriented graphs and digraphs given by Theorem~\ref{thm:main1}.